hudanmin/vo2test/README.md

 ## Structure

 The deliverable is a backend built using node.js, express.js and MongoDB (and other npm packages if needed), and a frontend built using React.

+The frontend shoud interact with the backend in 2 ways:

+- Websocket:
+	- All planet, miners and asteroids status and information displayed on the frontend should be updated live via a websocket connection to the backend
+	- Each time a miner, planet, asteroid is created or modified on the backend, it should be updated live on the frontend
+- REST API:
+	- All data should be accessible via a REST API structure:
+		- GET `/miners`: return the list of miners
+		- GET `/miners?planetId=[planet ID]`: return the list of miners from a given planet ID
+		- GET `/miners/[miner ID]`: return a miner based on its ID
+		- POST `/miners`: create a miner
+		- PUT `/miners/[miner ID]`: update a miner based on its ID
+		- DELETE `/miners/[miner ID]`: delete a miner based on its ID
+	- Same instruction for planets and asteroids